frankvogt/vcf2gwas/README.md

 when using '-bslmm', value is adjusted to fit in the range of 0 to 1
 set <int> to '0' to disable line

+* `-nl` / `--nolabel`
+remove the SNP labels in the manhattan plot
+reduces runtime if analysis results in many significant SNPs

 * `-fs`/ `--fontsize` <int>
 set the fontsize of plots.
 default value: 26